Culture and Core Values

 - Nosi Ralephata, who is a native of Zimbabwe, serves on the International Litigation Committee of the American Bar Association Section of Litigation.
 Ms. Ralephata was selected for inclusion in the Charleston Regional Business Journal's list of "Forty Under Forty," which is comprised of the forty most prominent and influential professionals under the age of forty in the greater Charleston area.

 - Julie Moose serves on the Board of Directors for the South Carolina Women Lawyers Association and as a representative to the ABA Section of Litigation Women's Advocate.

-- John Cuttino and Reggie Belcher serve on the Defense Research Institute’s Diversity Committee.
+- Reggie Belcher serves on the Defense Research Institute’s Diversity Committee.

 - Reginald Belcher serves as the Diversity Chair for the board of directors for the Sumter Society for Human Resource Management and formerly held the same position for the Columbia Society for Human Resource Management.
 Mr. Belcher also serves as a guest lecturer at Benedict College, a historically black college.

 - Nosi Ralephata and David Cobb are graduates of the Riley Diversity Leaders Initiative, which is affiliated with the Riley Institute at Furman University.

 - Turner Padget served as host to fourteen judges from Azerbaijan.
 The firm hosted the judges in both Columbia and Charleston.
 The Azerbaijan judges toured the state's judicial and legal education system during a two-week visit.
 The ABA, Central European and Eurasian Law Initiative and the United States Agency for International Development sponsored the study tour.